Accident and Personal Injury Attorneys

 ELEMENTS OF AN ACCIDENT INJURY CLAIM

-Second, an injury case requires a showing of breach of duty.
+Second, an injury case requires a showing of neglect or violation of that duty.
 Where someone has violated traffic laws, such as failure to yield right of way, running a red light, or rear-ending a car at a high speed, a duty of care has clearly been breached.
 Where a physician falls below the standard of care, or a product has been deemed unreasonably dangerous, a duty has been breached.
 In simple terms, a breach of duty is the failure to act responsibly, resulting in an accident or injury.

 Which leads to the third issue: causation.
 In any injury/accident case, the attorney must prove that the accident was the cause of injury.
 For example, if someone had a physical condition prior to an accident, and the condition was unchanged following the accident, the accident would not be deemed a cause of the condition.
 However, if the accident worsened the condition, it can be deemed a cause of the worsening, and recovery is available.
 Certainly, where an accident results in broken bones, dislocated joints, torn tendons, or other types of clearly diagnosable injury, causation is easily established.
 Nevertheless, causation can also be established in what are called “soft tissue” cases, where an individual has muscle strains, ligament sprains, and lingering pain as a result of an accident.